UBC-MDS/heart_disease_predictor_py/README.md

     --plot-to=results/figures \
     --seed=522
 ```
-3. To render the Quarto markdown file to html and pdf, use the following commands:
+5. To render the Quarto markdown file to html and pdf manually, use the following commands:
 ```
 quarto render report/heart_disease_predictor_report.qmd --to html quarto render report/heart_disease_predictor_report.qmd --to pdf